Woman's Red Drum Making Workshop-On-Line

 16" $260 for drum kit and course

-I love that these drums are 13" as this is the number of the goddess and the number of full moons in a year!
+I love the 13" ones as this is the number of the goddess and the number of full moons in a year!

 The heartbeat of the drum is also the heartbeat of the great mother